Pvt. Ruti Shuster

 Ariel Darhi was laid to rest in the “Yarkon” cemetary in Tel-Aviv, and is survived by his mother and two brothers.

-Sergeant Major Annan Kadur
+Sgt.
+Maj.
+Annan Kadur

 Annan was born on November 9, 1971 in the Druze village Daliat Al-Carmel to Amana and Nazeeh Kadur.
 He studied and graduated from his local high school, where he was very popular among his classmates and was described as the "head" at every event and activity, in and out of school.
 His friends used to call him the “king of the class”.
 Annan was a very good friend and created a great atmosphere wherever he was, winning the hearts of everyone with his captivating smile.
-He loved music, traveling, riding ATVs, and playing soccer.
+He loved music, traveling, riding ATVs and playing soccer.

 Annan's father was a career soldier and it was Annan's dream to enlist to the Paratroopers Brigade.
 His dream came true in 1989, when he joined the army and became a paratrooper.
 He began his service as a frontline fighter in the brigade but quickly rose to the rank of sergeant major in his company and eventually became a career soldier like his father.
-Annan was a full-fledged paratrooper--he served faithfully and was very proud about the path he chose.
+Annan was a full-fledged paratrooper-he served faithfully and was very proud of the path he chose.
 He carried out his duties above and beyond what was necessary and was described as professional, responsible and organized, an exemplary military man, admired by his superiors, subordinates and friends.

 In April of 1993 Annan was hit in the neck by a stray bullet during training but his life was saved after a complex procedure and he continued to serve in the military.
 On January 22, 1995 a terrorist executed a suicide bombing at the HaSharon-Beit Lid junction.
 Annan, who was at the scene during the attack, started treating the victims of a first explosion when he was caught in a second detonation, which went off seconds later.